Nazisra/game-development-_practice-/README.md

-# RGBDS
+# game practice

-RGBDS (Rednex Game Boy Development System) is a free assembler/linker package for the Game Boy and Game Boy Color.
-It consists of:
+forked form someone for practice and understand the code

 - RGBASM (assembler)
 - RGBLINK (linker)